tmfg/digitraffic/_posts/2022-04-28-maintenance-api-and-deprecations-en.md

 ---
-title: 'New road maintenance tracking and traffic message APIs published and deprecation of old APIs in six months'
+title: 'New road maintenance tracking and traffic message APIs are published and deprecation of old APIs in six months'
 image:
 published: true
 categories: en News